-At King's Hill School we have a set of rules that apply to all members of our learning community.
-This takes the form of our Golden Rules code of conduct.
-All aspects of the Behaviour Policy support the achievement of the Golden Rules and for children to be 5 star pupils.
+At King's Hill we have a set of rules that apply to all members of our learning community.
+This takes the form of our School Rules/code of conduct.
+All aspects of the Behaviour Policy support the achievement of the School Rules and for pupils to be '5 star pupils.'